 The original score by Benjamin Wallfisch really lends itself to the strange atmosphere of the film for the most part, aside from when the tension rises in a few scenes, as then I felt the soundtrack begin to feel a little generic and action-heavy.
 However, when you consider the twist at the end of the film, I feel the score could’ve taken some ideas from it into account, which would’ve perhaps made it a little more memorable.

-When it comes to the editing, it can definitely vary.
-Although in some scenes the editing can be a little messy or overly quick, for the most part, the editing is decent and the transitions between scenes are very effective.
-Even with the quick editing however, the runtime is still overly long and could easily be cut down to at least an hour and a half.
+When it comes to the editing, it can definitely vary, as in some scenes the editing can be a little messy or overly quick, for the most part, the editing is decent and the transitions between scenes are very effective.
+Even with the quick editing, however, the runtime is still overly long and could easily be cut down to at least an hour and a half.
 In addition to this, when the editing is combined with some of the unintentionally funny writing it can lead some oddly comedic moments.

 To conclude, ‘Serenity’ is a very different kind of film, it begins as almost a character drama before completely spiralling into its science fiction mystery elements.
 I can see that if you weren’t prepared for the change in direction, it may come across as very sudden and out-of-place.
 Soon becoming a film not intended for everyone, but with some great cinematography and some occasional impressive editing alongside the incredibly strange atmosphere.
 I personally found some entertainment value in this film.
 So, maybe give it a watch if your film taste stretches into more ‘weird’ territory now and then.
 Final Rating: 4/10.